polatory/polatory/README.md

 ---

 **Polatory** is a fast and memory-efficient framework for RBF (radial basis function) interpolation.

-NOTE: This is a pre-release version.
-APIs are subject to change without notice.

 [Features](#features) • [Building](#building) • [Contribution](#contribution) • [Module Index](#module-index) • [References](#references)